creame/joinchat/README.txt

 == Upgrade Notice ==

-**Important:** This is a mayor version that includes refactored layout, styles and JavaScript.
+**Joinchat 6** is a mayor version that includes refactored layout, styles and JavaScript.
 Please check your site after updating.
-**Joinchat Premium users:** Update Premium to version 6+ for full compatibility.
+**Joinchat Premium users:** You need to upgrade to Joinchat Premium 6 for full compatibility.